Copper Mountain, Wyoming, USA

 - Confirm historically reported mineralization with Fall 2024 maiden drill program.

-- Focus on the Canning deposit which was the cornerstone of Union Pacific’s 6-pit mine plan which had historical resource estimates in the range of 10-20 Mlbs (Indicated and Inferred).
+- Focus on the Canning deposit which was the cornerstone of Union Pacific’s 6-pit mine plan.

 Next Steps